H. Bruce Franklin

-Howard Bruce Franklin (February 28, 1934 - May 19, 2024) was an American cultural historian and scholar.
-He was notable for receiving top awards for his lifetime scholarship in fields as diverse as American studies, science fiction, prison literature and marine ecology.
+Howard Bruce Franklin (February 28, 1934 - May 19, 2024) was an American cultural historian, scholar, and left-wing activist.
+His main areas of academic focus were science fiction, prison literature, environmentalism, the Vietnam War and its aftermath, and American cultural history.
 He wrote or edited twenty books and three hundred professional articles and participated in making four films.
-His main areas of academic focus were science fiction, prison literature, environmentalism, the Vietnam War and its aftermath, and American cultural history.
 He was instrumental in helping to debunk false public speculation that Vietnam was continuing to hold prisoners of war.
 He helped to establish science fiction writing as a genre worthy of serious academic study.
 In 2008, the American Studies Association awarded him the Pearson-Bode Prize for Lifetime Achievement in American Studies.

+Born into a working-class family, Franklin worked his way through college and served in the US Air Force from 1956 to 1959.
+He was hired as a professor at Stanford University in 1961.
 A critic of the Vietnam War, he was one of the founding members of the Bay Area Revolutionary Union, heading its Palo Alto chapter.
-After a split within the party, he became the leader of a new organization, Venceremos.
-Venceremos was a largely Chicano Third Worldist organization.

-Franklin was fired from Stanford University in 1972 for allegedly inciting students to riot in connection with those activities.
-The termination brought nationwide attention to the issue of academic freedom.
-Franklin was arrested in December 1972 for harboring Ronald Beaty, a federal fugitive after being freed in October during a prison transfer in which one guard was killed and another wounded.
-Initially, Franklin was charged with murder, though the charges were later dropped.
+After a split within that group, he became a leader of the leftist organization Venceremos.
+Franklin was fired from Stanford University in January 1972 for allegedly inciting students to riot in connection with those activities, in a case which drew nationwide media attention.
+In December 1972 he and other members of Venceremos were arrested in connection with the escape from prison two months earlier of Ronald Beaty, in which one guard was killed.
+Charges against Franklin were ultimately dropped.

 Franklin became a tenured full professor of English and American Studies at Rutgers University–Newark in 1975.
 He also held the John Cotton Dana endowed chair at the institution from 1987 until retiring in 2015.
 Thereafter, he retained the title of professor emeritus.

-Background
+Early life

 Born to a working-class family in Brooklyn on February 28, 1934, Franklin held numerous jobs while working his way through college.
 From 1951 to 1952, he was a batch worker at the Mayfair Photofinishing Company.
 In 1953, he was an upholsterer for the Carb Manufacturing Company, and in 1954 was promoted to foreman of the shipping department.
 He graduated summa cum laude from Amherst College in 1955 as a member of Phi Beta Kappa.

 In 1956, he married Jane Morgan, a graduate of Duke University.
 They had three children together and were married until her death in 2023.

 From 1955 to 1956, he was a tugboat deckhand and mate for the Pennsylvania RR Marine department, based in Jersey City, New Jersey.
 He served in the United States Air Force from 1956 to 1959 as a navigator and intelligence officer.
 In 1966, he resigned his commission in the Air Force Reserve as a protest against the Vietnam War.